libretro/FreeIntv/README.md

 ## Authors

 FreeIntv was created by David Richardson.
-The PSG and STIC emulation was made closer to hardware and optimized by Oscar Toledo G. (nanochess)
+The PSG and STIC emulation was made closer to hardware and optimized by Oscar Toledo G. (nanochess), who also added save states.

+The Intellivoice code has been contributed by Joe Zbiciak (author of jzintv), and adapted by Oscar Toledo G. (nanochess)

 ## License
 The FreeIntv core is licensed under GPLv3.
 More information at https://github.com/markwkidd/FreeIntv/blob/master/LICENSE.